My Product List

 Do Danfoss temperature switches come with sensor pocket included?

-Answer: No, sensor pockets come in different sizes and material, and are therefore supplied seperately.
+Answer: No, sensor pockets come in different sizes and material, and are therefore supplied separately.
 Please see the Danfoss internet product catalogue for options.

 Can I get quality control plans/process flowcharts/material specifications/FMEA for Danfoss products?